astrochr/Spark-Showcase/Readme.md

 Attention & Action (Q-System & Dispatch):
 Planned modules that will let Spark choose what to focus on and how to act — directing energy where it matters most.

+The best part is, these are the only ones I've come up with, so far.

 📊 Results/Lessons Learned

 Notes Drift variance↓ 10–15% FAISS + Watchdog integration;